Is it any wonder that the home of the biggest fashion event in Canada is also an incredible shopping destination?

-Here’s a quick guide to shopping in Toronto that might just help you stumble upon your next favorite outfit.
+Here's a quick guide to shopping in Toronto that might just help you stumble upon your next favourite outfit.

 Top stops for high-end fashion

-Are you the first person in your circle to know about—and wear—the latest fashion trends?
+Are you the first person in your circle to know, and wear, the latest fashion trends?
 Toronto is full of luxury fashion boutiques that will keep you ahead of the pack.
 Rather than try and name them all, these are the main streets and neighbourhoods that draw in dedicated shoppers year-round.

-When Vogue Magazine names you the second coolest neighbourhood in the world, you’re bound to become a fashion destination.
+When Vogue Magazine names you the second coolest neighbourhood in the world, you're bound to become a fashion destination.
 This was the honour given to West Queen West, where new clothing boutiques seem to pop up every day.
-In addition to browsing for posh outfits, pay a visit to Drake General Store to find the perfect Canadiana souvenir to bring home.
+In addition to browsing for posh outfits, pay a visit to Fresh Collective to see what independent Toronto designers are bringing to the table.

 From the queen we move to the king.
 King West Fashion District is housed in what was once the center of Toronto's textile industry.
 Appropriately, the former factories and industrial buildings have been inhabited by clothing outlets and retailers.
 This is the place to find local specialties, leather, and bridal outlets.

 Finally, The Distillery District, once home to the famous Gooderham and Worts Distillery, is now a pedestrian-only village with dozens of designer boutiques.
-GOTSTYLE, Gentil Uomo and Hatley are just a few of the stores that will make it hard to close your suitcase on the way home.
+GOTSTYLE, Gentil Uomo and Blossom Lounge are just a few of the stores that will make it hard to close your suitcase on the way home.

 Hunting for vintage finds